atn832/cel-dart/README.md

 # cel-dart

 This project parses and evaluates Common Expression Language (CEL) programs against some inputs.
-For example based on the input `request.auth.claims.group=='admin'` and a `request` object, the library will evaluate whether the statement is `true` or `false`.
+For example, based on the code `request.auth.claims.group=='admin'` and a `request` object as input, the library will evaluate whether the statement is `true` or `false`.
 CEL (see the [spec](https://github.com/google/cel-spec)) is a language used by many security projects such as Firestore and Firebase Storage.
 This project is a simplified port of <https://github.com/google/cel-go>.

 ## Usage